FCBGP/rpki-rpa-verification/draft-xu-sidrops-fc-verification.md

 RPAs describe the local routing paths of an AS.
 It can be used to verify the AS-path attribute in the BGP UPDATE message.

 Upon receiving a BGP UPDATE message, the AS_PATH validation procedure is initiated.
 This process involves querying the corresponding RPA for each AS along the path individually.
 If the prefix field of an RPA object is non-empty, prefix matching is performed.
-Furthermore, if the origins field is present, additional validations are carried out for ROA-based Route Origin Validation (ROA-ROV) defined in {{Section 2 of RFC6811}} and SPL-ROV defined in {{Section 4 of I-D.ietf-sidrops-spl-verification}}.
+Furthermore, if the origins field is present, additional validations are carried out for ROA-based Route Origin Validation (ROA-ROV) defined in {{Section 2 of RFC6811}} and SPL-ROV defined in {{Section 4 of RPKI-SPL-Verification}}.

 An eBGP router that conforms to this specification MUST implement RPA-based AS_PATH verification procedures specified below.